burrrata/cryptoeconomics.study_rust_edition/src/ch1/state.md

 All the things

 ## TODO
-Explain how a State object is simply a mapping of data in the chain, mainly addresses -> balances
+Explain how a State object is simply the agreed upon state of a set of information.
+In this case we keep track of information that we need to make the "blockchain" function.

 ## Code